webfolder/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 **Remember:**
 Before executing the `localmodconfig` target plug-in all the device that you usually use to get them enabled in the `.config`.
+However, this plug-in steps is only required if you are in your host machine; you do not need to care about this in your VM, just execute the command.
 {: .notice_info}

 This command uses `lsmod` with the goal to enables or disables devices drivers in the `.config` file.

-[//]: <> (TODO: Seria legal simular isso aqui)
+[//]: <> (TODO: Tirar um print das perguntas e adicionar aqui)

-Sometimes, when you rebase your local branch with the upstream and start the compilation, you some may notice interactive questions about regarding feature selection.
+Sometimes, when you rebase your local branch with the upstream and start the compilation, you may notice interactive questions regarding new features.
 This happens because during the evolution of the Kernel new features are added, and these new features were not present in your `.config` file.
 As a result, you are asked to take a decision.
-Sometimes, there is a way to reduce the amount of asked question with the command partially:
+Sometimes, there is a way to reduce the amount of asked question with the command:

 ```bash
 make olddefconfig